Linguistics575/unlocking-text-main/evaluation/WER/readme.md

 ##### batch mode
 To calcuate the WER on a batch of <_reference_, _hypothesis_> pairs, the form of the command is:
 `python wer.py batch mapping_file`
-where `mapping_file` is a text file listing pairs of whitespace-separated paths, with the first path pointing to the reference file and the second path pointing to the hypothesis file, e.g.:
+where `mapping_file` is a text file listing pairs of whitespace-separated paths, with the first path pointing to the reference file and the second path pointing to the hypothesis file, i.e.:
 ```
 path/to/reference/for/text1.txt     path/to/hypothesis/for/text1.txt
 path/to/reference/for/text2.txt     path/to/hypothesis/for/text2.txt